-In this article we take a look at some of the famous female characters that feature in Celtic stories; legends of powerful leaders and brave warriors, goddesses with magical powers and women who showed mighty strength, resilience, empathy and kindness.
+Today, March 8th, is International Women's Day and in this article we take a look at some of the famous female characters that feature in Celtic stories; legends of powerful leaders and brave warriors, goddesses with magical powers and women who showed great strength, integrity, resilience, empathy and kindness.
+Celtic mythology is rich with compelling female figures who played significant roles in shaping the stories and beliefs of the ancient Celts.

 The Morrigan